paypal-examples/v6-web-sdk-sample-integration/client/components/p24Payments/html/README.md

 ### P24 not eligible

 - Verify `testBuyerCountry` is set to "PL" (Poland)
-- Check that `currencyCode` is set to "PLN" (Polish Złoty)
 - Ensure P24 (Przelewy24) is enabled for the merchant in PayPal account settings
-- Verify your PayPal account is configured to accept PLN currency

 ### Validation fails